316th CES keeps America’s Airfield operational during winter storm

 |Downloads:

-This work, 316th CES keeps America’s Airfield operational during winter storm [Image 11 of 11], by A1C Daniel Walderbach, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 316th CES keeps America’s Airfield operational during winter storm, by A1C Daniel Walderbach, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.